bithavoc/express-winston/Readme.md

 To use winston's existing transports, set `transports` to the values (as in key-value) of the `winston.default.transports` object.
 This may be done, for example, by using underscorejs: `transports: _.values(winston.default.transports)`.

-Alternatively, if you're using a winston logger instance elsewhere and have already set up levels and transports, pass the instance into expressWinston with the `winstonInstance` option.
-The `transports` option is then ignored.
+Alternatively, if you're using a winston logger instance elsewhere and have already set up levels and transports, the `winstonInstance` option can be used.
+It has 2 forms:
++ an actual `winston` logger instance.
+In the case, the logger is used as is.
++ a factory function that takes parameters `req` and `res` of the middleware.
+The function is expected to return a `winston` logger instance.

+When using any version of `winstonInstance`, the `transports` option is then ignored.

 ## Examples